krylosov-aa/context-async-sqlalchemy/docs_sources/docs/getting_started.md

 ## Setup middleware

-Middleware takes on the most important and complex work of managing context and sessions.
+Middleware handles the most important and complex part - managing context and sessions.

-You can use ready-made middlewares:
+You can use the ready-made middleware components:

 ### FastAPI